blinklet/blog-posts/Containerlat-BGP-Security/containerlab-bgp-security.md

 In this post, I will show you how to use [Containerlab](https://containerlab.dev/) to build a realistic lab environment consisting of a multi-AS topology with routers running the [Free Range Routing (FRR)](https://frrouting.org/) stack in which you can experiment with BGP security mechanisms.

 I last reviewed Containerlab five years ago in 2021, and it has evolved significantly since then.
-This post will also highlight the improvements that make Containerlab an excellent choice for building BGP security labs.
+This post will also highlight the features that make Containerlab an excellent choice for building BGP security labs.

 You will learn how to:

 - Set up a multi-AS topology with routers running the [Free Range Routing (FRR)](https://frrouting.org/) stack
-- Emulate an RIR database to support our network scenario
+- Emulate an RIR database to support our network scenario and use RIR database information for prefix filtering
 - Deploy an RPKI validator using [Routinator](https://github.com/NLnetLabs/routinator) to provide route origin validation
-- Simulate a BGP hijack attack and observe how RPKI blocks it
+- Simulate a BGP hijack attack and observe how prefix filtering can mitigate it, and how RPKI blocks it
-- Use RIR database information for prefix filtering

 <!--more-->